plateaukao/einkbro/.github/ISSUE_TEMPLATE/bug-report-only.md

 Please write necessary information as described below.
 If information is not enough, I may not have time to look into it.

 **What device and app version are you using**
- - Device: [e.g. iPhone6]
+ - Device:
- - OS: [e.g. iOS8.1]
+ - OS:
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 9.7.0.
+ - EinkBro Version [e.g. 9.7.0.
 You can find the version number in Settings.]

 **Describe the bug**
 A clear and concise description of what the bug is.